-Distribution Copyright
+Distribution copyright

-This document has been developed for the attendees of the ESCAPE-pain programme only and it remains the copyright of Orthopaedic Research UK ("ORUK") and/or where applicable its licensor(s).
-To the fullest extent permitted by law, you do not have permission to copy, modify, publish, sell, rebrand and/or distribute to anyone without first obtaining express written permission from ORUK.
-ESCAPE-pain is delivered by ORUK under licence from Guy's and St Thomas' NHS Foundation Trust, it was created by Professor Michael Hurley and has been developed within the NHS by the Health Innovation Network and the AHSN Network.
+This document has been developed for the ESCAPE-pain programme only and it remains the copyright of Guy's and St Thomas' NHS Foundation Trust ("GSTT").
+To the fullest extent permitted by law, you do not have permission to modify, publish, sell and rebrand without first obtaining express written permission from GSTT.
+ESCAPE-pain was created by Professor Michael Hurley and has been developed within the NHS by the Health Innovation Network and the AHSN Network.
 ESCAPE-pain is a UK registered trademark of Guy's and St Thomas' NHS Foundation Trust.